Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Why RIS s?

 \subsection{Energy Efficient System Architecture}

 While \ac{HAPS} and satellite systems are expected to yield significant gains in terms of capacity and coverage for wireless communications, we should not forget that these systems have energy constraints~\cite{kurt2020vision}.
 Therefore, it is necessary to carefully consider energy management in system designs.
 Along this line, solar-powered \ac{HAPS} systems can be utilized for wireless communications, but this does not mean that the energy of a HAPS or satellite is unlimited.
 The capacity of fuel cells is one of the lead determinants of a satellite's operational life.
-At this point, it should be noted that the ability of \acp{RIS} to configure the phases of meta-atoms to maximize the \ac{SNR} at the receiver can provide a considerable amount of gain for an energy-efficient communication system.
+It should be noted that the ability of \ac{RIS} to configure the phases of meta-atoms to maximize the \ac{SNR} at the receiver can provide a considerable amount of gain for an energy-efficient communication system.

-Owing to the virtual \ac{MIMO} structure and single RF chain of RISs, when they are used as transmitters, they require less operational and transmission energy than traditional \ac{MIMO} systems that contain many active circuit elements~\cite{basar2019wireless}.
-In the context of Lunar relay systems and other relays in DSNs, \acp{RIS} can enable low-power relay systems in deep space due to their capacity to maintain almost the same \ac{EIRP} with a significantly reduced power consumption~\cite{huang2019reconfigurable}.
+Owing to the virtual \ac{MIMO} structure and single RF chain of RIS, when they are used as transmitters, they require less operational and transmission energy than traditional \ac{MIMO} systems that contain many active circuit elements~\cite{basar2019wireless}.
+In the context of Lunar relay systems and other relays in DSN, \ac{RIS} can enable low-power relay systems in deep-space due to their capacity to maintain almost the same \ac{EIRP} with a significantly reduced power consumption~\cite{huang2019reconfigurable}.